Z fold or gatefold, do you know the difference?

 You’ve ordered a new batch of leaflets to advertise your business but then your print company asks you how you would like them folded.
 How were you know there were so many choices?
-Things like simple central folds to more complex and creative folds.
+Things like a simple central fold, z fold or gatefold to more complex and creative folds.

 The ‘fold’ refers to the area on a printed piece where the paper is folded.
 It is usually used for leaflets or cards, which, depending on the volume of the print run is usually automated by machine as opposed to being carried out by hand.